BrockDSL/ArcGIS-Online-Georeferencing/README.md

 Check out the [MDGL Website](https://www.example.com](https://brocku.ca/library/mdgl/) to see upcoming workshops and tutorials.

 ----
-**End notes**
-This is where you mention the DSL, MDGL, or Research Lifecycle department and put in contact information.
-An example of what this might look like is:

 **This tutorial is supported by the Brock University Research Lifecycle Department.
 If you have any questions or concerns regarding this tutorial, don't hesitate to contact [DSL@Brocku.ca](mailto:DSL@Brocku.ca)**